onespacemedia/cms/docs/pages-app.md

 ### Content models

 The Page model mostly defines its title, its place in the page tree, and some hidden metadata fields.
-It does not define any user-visible content; it is, in short, entirely agnostic about what content looks like.
+It does not define any user-visible content; it is entirely agnostic about what content looks like.
 It delegates this to **content models**.

 A content model is a way of representing a type of page.